-I'm the daughter of a single mother who raised four children in rural poverty.
-We got along well enough due to her fierce stamina and resourcefulness.
+I'm the daughter of a single mother who raised four children in rural hardship, and beauty.
+We got along well due to her fierce stamina and resourcefulness.
 She is my biggest influence.
 I value my independence.
-I'm a creative thinker.
-I'm...
+I'm a creative thinker....

 Focus:Photographer, Photojournalist, Filmmaker, Journalist, Writer, Videographer, Video Editor, Documentary